RobertTalbert/mth225-vault/Computer Arithmetic/Division in binary.md

 >   If $a$ and $b$ are [[Base 2 representation|base 2]] ([[Base 2 representation|binary]]) [[integers]] and $a \geq b$, to find $a \div b$:
 >   First define division of single bits: $0 \div 1 = 0$, $1 \div 1 = 1$, and division by $0$ is meaningless.
 >   If $a$ and $b$ are larger than single bits, first remove any leading $0$ bits that are on the left.
 Then, use a modified form of long division:
 > 1. Compare the divisor (the number that is doing the division) with the first digit of the dividend (the number that is being divided).
-If you can divide evenly by the divisor, the first digit of the quotient (the result) is $1$.
+If you can divide by the divisor (possibly , the first digit of the quotient (the result) is $1$.
 Otherwise it is $0$.
 > 2. Append the next digit to the dividend and repeat this process, appending digits until you get $1$.
 > 3. Once you have a $1$ in the quotient, multiply the divisor by $1$ (which is just making a copy of the divisor) and write it underneath the dividend.
 > 4. Then use [[Subtraction in binary|binary subtraction]] to subtract the divisor from the part of the dividend that it sits under.